SBI-sa/Logi-dash/replit.md

 ### Transportation/Logistics Module Delete Functionality
 The Transportation module supports deletion of editable data entries with confirmation alerts:
-- **Trip Categories**: Delete button available for custom categories in both Total and Monthly tabs.
+- **Trip Categories**: Delete button available inside edit modal for custom categories in both Total and Monthly tabs.
 Deleting from Total tab removes category from all months.
 Auto-calculated "Total Trips" category cannot be deleted.
-- **Delivery Performance**: Delete button for each monthly performance entry.
+- **Delivery Performance**: Delete button inside edit modal for each monthly performance entry.
 Allows removing specific months from the tracking chart.
-- **Delays by Route**: Delete button for each route entry.
+- **Delays by Route**: Delete button inside edit modal for each route entry.
 Enables removal of routes that are no longer tracked.
-- **UI Pattern**: Delete buttons (trash icon) appear next to edit buttons for admin users.
+- **UI Pattern**: Red Delete button appears inside the edit modal footer, positioned next to Cancel and Save buttons.
+Only shows for edit operations (not for add operations).
 All deletions trigger confirmation alerts to prevent accidental data loss.
-- **Data Flow**: Deletions update local state, persist to Supabase, and sync in real-time to all connected clients.
+- **Data Flow**: Deletions update local state, persist to Supabase, sync in real-time to all connected clients, and automatically close the edit modal.

 ## External Dependencies
 - **Supabase**: Backend services for database (8 tables: `sales`, `risks`, `real_estate`, `logistics`, `warehouse`, `vas`, `po`, `last_updated`), authentication, and real-time subscriptions.
 Sales table includes JSONB columns: `top_customers_total` for Total tab customers, `top_customers_monthly` for monthly customer data, `revenue_by_segment_monthly` for segment data.